NelsonPython/STEM_Lab/PublicDataCloud_VirtualBox.md

-<h1>Configuring your Public Radio on an Oracle VirtualBox</h1>
+<h1>Configuring your Public Data Cloud on an Oracle VirtualBox</h1>

-Public radio runs on an Oracle VirtualBox loaded with the Ubuntu 18.04 operating system and the Python 3.x programming language with Pandas, Numpy, Matplotlib, Folium, and Google text-to-speech modules installed.
+The public data cloud runs on an Oracle VirtualBox loaded with the Ubuntu 18.04 operating system and the Python 3.x programming language with Pandas, Numpy, Matplotlib, Folium, and Google text-to-speech modules installed.

 <h3>Installing Oracle VirtualBox</h3>